hcarnes/hcarnes.github.io/_posts/2018-08-14-git_subtree.markdown

 If you've ever deployed to Heroku, you know that you need a repo for your application.
 Well, I had 2 applications that I needed to deploy (frontend and backend), but I only had 1 git repo.
 This was a problem.
 With that said, this post will explain how I used `git subtree` to deploy my app to Heroku, despite the fact that the client and server were in the same repo.

-Feel free to check out (Greenthumb Gardens)[https://greenthumb-gardens.herokuapp.com/].
+Feel free to check out [Greenthumb Gardens](https://greenthumb-gardens.herokuapp.com/).
 Unfortunately, due to changes in the Google Maps API, the map now has some restrictions.
 Womp womp.
 On the bright side, the garden search and plant adding feature still works.

 > Here is quick tip on changing from Sqlite3 to Postgres.
 In order to deploy the backend to Heroku, I had to change my database from Sqlite3 to Postgres.
 In the gemfile, I change ‘gem sqlite3’ to ‘gem pg’.
 Next, I updated the`config/database.yml` file.
 Instead of manually changing anything that referenced Sqlite3 to Postgres, I set up a new Rails app and installed Postgres as its database, so that I could simply copy the fresh `config/database.yml` over to my current project.
 I ran `rake db:migrate` to make sure my changes were updated.